Rainbow-Dreamer/SfPlayer/README.md

 Click on the playback bar or mouse drag to change the current playing position of the MIDI file.

-Turn the `Split Channels` button on to do special split channels operation when the MIDI file has all of the channels on a single track.
+Turn the `Split Channels` button on to do special split channels operation when the MIDI file has all of the channels on a single track, this function works when you export the audio or play the MIDI file using music functions.

 ### Synth Settings